 This post contains some affiliate links

 This haunting season would be a perfect time to attend a Halloween rock painting party to get you into the festive spirit.
 Check your local Facebook group for any events planned for rock painting parties.
 These gatherings bring people together to spend time with old friends and make new ones while getting your creative “fix” on!
 Being creative and artistic can actually improve your state of mind, and reduces stress which can open yourself up to make connections with others.
-My post, 9 Ways to Improve your Health with Rock Painting! will highlight the health benefits of this wonderful activity.
+My post, How to Paint Rocks – Beginners Guide will highlight the health benefits of this wonderful activity.

 When I plan our family rock painting activity, I like to do some research on google and Pinterest for ideas of inspiration.
 Here are some spooky fun Halloween rock painting ideas to be sure to get you into the spirit!